 *Yellow cake mix + cinnamon chips and cinnamon sugar on top!
 Busy day Snickerdoodle Bars!

 *Strawberry cake mix + white chocolate chips or mini chocolate chips!
-(Oooh, Maybe this would be good with a little chocolate glaze!)
+(Oooh, maybe this one would be good with a little chocolate glaze!)

-After all, has there ever been a BAD bar cookie??
+After all, has there ever been a BAD bar cookie?
+What is YOUR favorite bar cookie?

 If you enjoyed this recipe today, please share it on your social media accounts like Facebook, Instagram, Twitter and Pinterest.
 I’d sure be tickled and ever so grateful, thank you!